 One approved Regional Standard is enforceable in the ERCOT Interconnection.

-FERC approved Regional Standard BAL-001-TRE-1, Primary Frequency Response in the ERCOT Region, on January 16, 2014.
-This Regional Standard became effective on April 1, 2014.
+FERC approved Regional Standard BAL-001-TRE-2, Primary Frequency Response in the ERCOT Region, on May 19, 2020.
+This Regional Standard became effective on July 1, 2020.

 If you wish to request a Regional Reliability Standard, please complete a Standard Authorization Request (SAR) and send it to the Reliability Standards Manager.